 - Be sure to attend your pre-operative assessment where you might be given important medical tests to check your eligibility for surgery.

 - Avoid doing any activity that might lead to you damaging the skin around the affected area

 - Follow pre-surgery directions and diet if needed

 - Organise transport to and from the hospital.

 How to prepare: the day of your surgery

 - Meet the surgical team

 - Wear comfortable, loose-fitting clothing.

 Choosing the right hospital for surgery

 At Practice Plus Group Hospitals we’re passionate about giving patients a positive experience and excellent clinical outcomes, with personalised care every step of the way.
-Whether you’re paying for yourself or using private medical insurance, with our short waiting times, unrivalled Care Quality Commission (CQC) ratings and high levels of cleanliness and infection control, we’ll make sure you’re looked after.
+Whether you’re using self-pay healthcare or private medical insurance, with our short waiting times, unrivalled Care Quality Commission (CQC) ratings and high levels of cleanliness and infection control, we’ll make sure you’re looked after.